felipealbrecht/DeepBlue-Manual/02-data-types/02-07-example-experiment-biosource.md

-### Example: Obtaining all experiments from a BioSource
+### Example: Obtaining all Experiments from a BioSource

-The following code is an example of how to select all samples from the colon tissue, and after, how to list all experiments from the selected samples.
+The following code is an example of how to select all samples from the colon tissue, and after, how to list all Experiments from the selected samples.

 ```python
 (s, related) = server.get_bio_source_related("colon", user_key)